 Functional medicine offers a comprehensive, integrated plan to uncover and address the causes at the root of your disease.
 Before you call, consider where you are in your quest to gain better health.
 Do you already have a diagnosis, or do you still wonder what the problem might be?
 What types of symptoms have you been noticing?
 What do you need to know that no one has yet explained?

 Talking to the team at Tri-Cities Functional Medicine is the best way to find out how we can help you achieve better health, reduced pain, and greater daily functioning.
-Our team is led by Dr. Joseph Radawi and includes health coaches, coordinators, and a MeRT specialist.
+Our team is led by Dr. Joseph Radawi and includes health coaches, and coordinators.
 Together, we can discover the real problems behind your disease and provide the Functional Medicine interventions that are best for you.

 Want to learn more about our functional medicine approach to treating MS?
 Take the first step: